codewars/docs/content/languages/factor/authoring.md

 ### `locals`

-Often testing will involving generating some random value, and using it as an input to the user solution, and the reference solution.
+Often testing will involve generating some random value, and using it as an input to the user solution, and the reference solution.
 This can often get rather complex, especially when using the assertion syntax.
 A good solution can be to use the `locals` vocabulary, allowing values to be stored similar to imperative languages.
 As a short example:

 ```factor
 1000 random :> a